Vice admiral

 Vice admiral is a senior naval flag officer rank, usually equivalent to lieutenant general and air marshal.
 A vice admiral is typically senior to a rear admiral and junior to an admiral.

 Australia

 In the Royal Australian Navy, the rank of vice admiral is held by the Chief of Navy and, when the positions are held by navy officers, by the Vice Chief of the Defence Force, the Chief of Joint Operations, and/or the Chief of Capability Development Group.

 Vice admiral is the equivalent of air marshal in the Royal Australian Air Force and lieutenant general in the Australian Army.

-Bangladesh

-Vice admiral is a three-star admiral rank of the Bangladesh Navy.

 Canada

 In the Royal Canadian Navy, the rank of vice-admiral (VAdm) (vice-amiral or Vam in French) is equivalent to lieutenant-general of the Canadian Army and Royal Canadian Air Force.
 A vice-admiral is a flag officer, the naval equivalent of a general officer.
 A vice-admiral is senior to a rear-admiral and major general, and junior to an admiral and general.

 The rank insignia of a Canadian vice-admiral is as follows: